 Adequate separation between water supplies and sewage disposal systems is a core component in the protection of water quality.
-The Environmental Engineering section of the Environmental Health Services division is responsible for the review and approval of the arrangements for water supply and sewage disposal.
-The types of plans reviewed by the engineers include: individual lots, realty subdivisions, commercial projects, and municipal water and sewer.
-The engineers are also involved in change of use requests and sewage disposal system modifications, all of which have potential of impacting on-site or neighboring water supplies if sewage disposal systems are used beyond their design capacity.
-Links to references for engineering can be found at
+The County's Environmental Engineering section is responsible for the review and approval of water supply systems and sewage disposal systems.
+Engineers review a variety of plans, including individual lots, realty subdivisions, commercial projects, and municipal water and sewer.
+They are also involved in change of use requests and sewage disposal system modifications.
+View Engineering Resources.

-Unlike public water systems, private wells are not regulated by the EPA, New York State or the Dutchess County Department of Behavioral & Community Health.
+Unlike public water systems, private wells are not regulated by the EPA, New York State or DBCH.
 According to the EPA, most U.S. ground water is safe for human use.
 However, ground water contamination has been found in all 50 states, so well owners have reason to be vigilant in protecting their water supplies.
 Well owners need to be aware of potential health problems.
 They need to test their water regularly and maintain their wells to safeguard their families’ drinking water.

-The EPA’s publication Drinking Water from Household Wells is a valuable guide for homeowners to learn more about how to maintain and safeguard their private well water supply.
-The publication can be found online here: http://www.epa.gov/privatewells/pdfs/household_wells.pdf and offers 6 basic steps homeowners can take to protect their private drinking water supply:
+The EPA’s publication Drinking Water from Household Wells is a valuable guide to learn more about how to maintain and safeguard your well water.
+This guide offers 6 basic steps you can take to protect your well water:

 Comprehensive Countywide Private Well Testing Initiative

-In 2007 and 2008, the Dutchess County Comprehensive Private Well Testing Initiative was conducted to collect information about Dutchess County private well water source quality that serve single-family, owner-occupied residences, type of water supply, focusing on water quality that was not already monitored by the County’s public water supply program.
+In 2007 and 2008, the Dutchess County Comprehensive Private Well Testing Initiative was conducted to collect information about Dutchess County private well water source quality that serve single-family, owner-occupied residences.

 The results of two phases of testing mirrored existing data the Dutchess County maintains from its nearly 700 public water systems and were consistent with United States Geological Survey surveys of the drainage basins throughout New York State.
-To learn more about the Private Well Testing Initiative and review the data collected, click here:
+Learn more about the Private Well Testing Initiative and review data collected.

 Local Municipal Laws regarding Private Well Testing

-Additionally, there are local municipalities who have local laws that require testing of wells during real estate transactions.
-Our Environmental Health Services division coordinates with the Town of East Fishkill, the Town of Fishkill, and Town of Wappinger to post the results of such testing on the County website.
-The Department of Health also reviews the results of these tests and notifies residents of results that may pose a public health impact.
-More information on that program, including the test results, can be found at
+Additionally, there are local municipalities who have local laws that require well testing during real estate transactions.
+DBCH coordinates with the Town of East Fishkill, the Town of Fishkill, and Town of Wappinger to post test results on the County website.
+DBCH also reviews the results of these tests and notifies residents of results that may pose a public health impact.
+View more information and testing results.

 NYSDEC Spill Coordination and Assessment

-A database of NYSDEC related issues can be found at http://www.dec.ny.gov/about/584.html.
-The Division of Environmental Remediation of the DEC offers access to its cleanup site and spill data in a searchable format.
+The Division of Environmental Remediation of the NYSDEC offers access to its cleanup site and spill data in a searchable format.
 The Spill Incidents Database Search has records dating back to 1978 and is updated nightly.
 This database contains records of chemical and petroleum spill incidents.
+View additional NYSDEC data.